-Do you know how easy it is to make the perfect shirt for any occasion?
-With these 5 things you can easily make shirts for parties, milestones, or vacations!
+Do you know how easy it is to create your own shirt for any occasion?
+With these 5 things you can easily create a shirt for parties, milestones, or vacations!

 Sometimes you just can’t find what you are looking for.